Don’t count on motivation; count on discipline.

 I am troubled by the devaluing of the word 'design’.
 I find myself now being somewhat embarrassed to be called a designer.
 In fact I prefer the German term, Gestalt-Ingenieur.
 Apple and Vitsoe are relatively lone voices treating the discipline of design seriously in all corners of their businesses.
 They understand that design is not simply an adjective to place in front of a product’s name to somehow artificially enhance its value.

-Submitted by kidcapricious almost 6 years ago
+Submitted by kidcapricious about 6 years ago

 Contrary to the prevailing myth, children who act “starved” for attention have received too much, not too little.
 They’ve come to depend on being the center of attention, and the more the Look-at-Me Beast is fed, the bigger it gets and the more demanding it becomes.
 Children who don’t get enough attention usually withdraw into their own little windowless worlds.